hschletz/Braintacle/INSTALL.md

 then "Users".
 Here you can change the password and optionally the username and also create additional accounts.

-A german translation for the user interface is available.
-To activate it, compile the translation source file:

-    /usr/local/share/braintacle/tools/update-translation.php --noextract

-This requires the `gettext` program in your path.
-The user interface will use the browser's default language and fall back to english if the requested language is not available.

 Set up the package directory
 ----------------------------